dcottr/mashgin-menu/README.md

 # Mashgin Menu

-The app is live on https://mashgin-menu-self.vercel.app when an order comes in it just logs the order & payment details (please don't put a real credit card in!)
+The app is live on https://mashgin-menu-self.vercel.app

 The backend endpoints are in server/routers/menu.ts

-The frontend app is in app/
+The frontend app components live in app/

 ## Building Locally